-- Configure digital inputs and outputs, and analog outputs for switching modules that have one or more of those capabilities (i.e., Models 7706 and 7707). - View the analog input channels that are presently closed.
-Also, read digital input and output ports, and analog output values for switching modules that have one or more of those capabilities.
+- Configure digital inputs, digital outputs, and analog outputs for switching modules that have one or more of those capabilities (i.e., Models 7706 and 7707). - View the analog input channels that are presently closed.
+Also, read digital input ports, digital output ports, and analog output values for switching modules that have one or more of those capabilities.

-Menu navigation keys - Once in the menu structure, the manual range keys ( $\Delta$ and $\nabla$ ) and the cursor keys ( $\blacktriangleleft$ and $\blacktriangleright$ ) are used to display menu items and options, and set parameter values.
-With the desired item, option or setting displayed, press the ENTER key to select it.
+Menu navigation keys - Once in the menu structure, the manual range keys ( $\star$ and $\star$ ) and the cursor keys ( $\star$ and $\star$ ) are used to display menu items and options, and set parameter values.
+With the desired item, option, or setting displayed, press the ENTER key to select it.
 You can cancel a pending selection (and exit the menu structure) by pressing the EXIT key.